 \end{example}

-The method in \cite{abe2016subspace} is a variant of the subspace identification method incorporating frequency domain side-information, and is denoted by $\FDIsub$ in the following.
-In this approach, initially a sequence of state variables is estimated, and then, the subspace identification method is formulated with matrix inequalities, coming from the Kalman-Yakubovich-Popov (KYP) lemma, imposing the side-information.
-The resulting nonlinear program is reduced to a convex one using appropriate transformations.
+The next example compares the proposed approach with the method in \cite{abe2016subspace} which is a variant of subspace identification scheme incorporating frequency domain side information, and accordingly, it is denoted by $\FDIsub$ in the followings.
+In this approach, initially a sequence of state variables is estimated, and then, a formulation of subspace identification method is presented where matrix inequalities, coming from the Kalman-Yakubovich-Popov (KYP) lemma, are imposed to estimation problem for the incorporation of the side information.
+Following this, the resulting nonlinear program is reduced to a convex one using appropriate transformations.

 \begin{example} \normalfont In this example, we perform numerical experiments to compare the proposed method with \cite{abe2016subspace}.
 We generate randomly four sets of $150$ stable systems using \texttt{drss} \textsc{Matlab}'s function with orders in the range of $\{10,\ldots,30\}$ and poles not larger than $0.98$.
-The systems are normalized with their $\Hcal_{\infty}$-norm, and then, actuated with a realization of standard random white Gaussian signal $\vc{u} = (u_t)_{t=0}^{\nD-1}$, i.e., $u_0,\ldots,u_{\nD-1}$ are i.i.d. samples of $\Ncal(0,1)$.
+Following this, the systems are normalized with their $\Hcal_{\infty}$-norm, and then, actuated with a realization of standard random white Gaussian signal $\vc{u} = (u_t)_{t=0}^{\nD-1}$, i.e., $u_0,\ldots,u_{\nD-1}$ are i.i.d. samples of $\Ncal(0,1)$.
 The output of system is corrupted with additive Gaussian noise.
-The variance of output noise is chosen such that we have $10\!\ $dB, $20\!\ $dB, $30\!\ $dB and $40\!\ $dB signal-to-noise ratio (SNR) in the respective sets of the systems.
+The variance of output noise is chosen such that we have $10$dB, $20$dB, $30$dB and $40$dB signal-to-noise ratio (SNR) in the respective sets of the systems.
 Similar to the previous example, we tune the hyperparameters of both the proposed approach and the $\FDIsub$ using Bayesian optimization \cite{srinivas2012information} and cross-validation.
 The settings for the proposed approach are similar to ones employed in Example \ref{exm:pf_ext}.
 The box plots of results are shown in Figure \ref{fig:example2}.
 While, we can see that the performance of the both of these approaches improves when SNR increases, the kernel-based approach significantly outperforms the subspace-based method $\FDIsub$.

 \\ \underline{\textit{Discussion}}: The $\FDIsub$ approach \cite{abe2016subspace} suffers from the well-known model order selection issue \cite{ljung2020shift}.
 On the other hand, the proposed scheme is a derivation of kernel-based regularization methods, and therefore, tuning the complexity of model is performed by the powerful concept of estimating continuous regularization hyperparameters rather than picking an integer order based on a selection rule \cite{pillonetto2014kernel,ljung2020shift}.
 Moreover, while the proposed approach works directly with input-output data, $\FDIsub$ employs an estimation of the state trajectory which leads to model estimation prone to high variance and noisy results. \xqed{$\triangle$} \end{example}